Azure/azure-sdk-for-java/sdk/template/azure-template-stress/README.md

 You may choose to use [ApplicationInsights Java agent](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-enable?tabs=java#install-the-client-library) if your test throughput (and amount of telemetry it generates) is relatively low.
-Since agent does a lot og things, it might create some noise during performance analysis and micro-optimizations.
+Since agent does a lot of things, it might create some noise during performance analysis and micro-optimizations.

 ### Logging